TreyKys/Integro-Ecosystem-/README.md

 * Backend "Account Factory" (createAccount): Our backend createAccount function works.
 It successfully creates new, non-custodial Hedera accounts (as seen in our demo).
 * Backend "Minting" Function (mintRWAviaUSSD): Our backend mintRWAviaUSSD function works.
 It successfully mints our RWA-NFT (0.0.7134449) to a user's account (demoed at 0:34).
 * Frontend Marketplace UI: Our React app (integro-hed.netlify.app) works.
 It successfully fetches and displays the newly minted NFTs.
 * Frontend Escrow Logic: Our handleBuyNow and handleConfirmDelivery functions work.
-They successfully call our deployed Escrow.sol contract (0.0.7152729) to settle a multi-user trade (demoed at 1:08 and 1:35).
+They successfully call our deployed Escrow.sol contract (0.0.7152729) to settle a multi-user trade.
-* On-Chain Proof: Our demo video includes live HashScan verification of the final, successful NFT transfer (demoed at 1:41).
+* On-Chain Proof: Our demo video includes live HashScan verification of the final, successful NFT transfer.
+A Note on Execution: This TRL-6 prototype was built from scratch in under 4 weeks by a solo developer (who joined the hackathon in October).
+The pivots and demo are proof of rapid, real-time development, not a lack of polish.
 💡 TRL 1-3 (Vision & Roadmap)
 This is our "Ask".
 These are features we have designed and, in some cases, built the backend for.
 * The USSD Simulator UI: We successfully built the backend functions for the USSD bridge (createAccount, mintRWAviaUSSD, setUserProfile, executeNativeNftTransfer), but we ran out of time to build a stable, stateful UI simulator for the demo.
 Our backend is TRL-4 and ready for a telco partnership.